Welcome to today's edition of the Rush 24-7 podcast.

 Did this keep families intact?

-I mean, it's after each year they would go back, they'd have another child, but after um after about three years, they had the house built, and he would stay in Mexico, raise the family, they lived together, but now they had they had all the they had all that they wanted from the U.S., which was the wherewithal to get started in Mexico.
+But after about three years, they had the house built, and he would stay in Mexico, raise the family, they live together, but now they had all that they wanted from the U.S., which was the wherewithal to get started in Mexico.

 Earlier this week, folks, there was a discussion held here on amnesty and immigration.